 - 9 Indulge in Austrian Cuisine and Tirolean Dishes

-- 10 Things to Know About Achensee, Tirol:
+- 10 Things to Know About Achensee, Tirol

 Tackling the Achensee 5-Peaks Via Ferrata

-Sport is as much as much about having fun as it is pushing yourself to new limits, and it was on the Rofan that I completed the first section of the mid-range difficulty Grade C climb that is part of the Achensee 5-Peaks Via Ferrata.
+Sport is as much about having fun as it is pushing yourself to new limits, and it was on the Rofan that I completed the first section of the mid-range difficulty Grade C climb that is part of the Achensee 5-Peaks Via Ferrata.

-This was my first time attempting a full via ferrata route, which included some hiking either side to reach the start point and to get back down to the cable car level at 1,800 meters.
-Combining elevated scenic viewpoints with daring spirit on one of the largest via ferrata in the Alpine region, it was a two-kilometre adrenalin challenge that took me through the craggy landscapes and misty blankets of the five mountains that surround Achensee lake: Haidachstellwand, Rosskopf, Spieljoch, Seekarspitze and Hochiss.
+This outing was my first time attempting a full via Ferrata route, which included some hiking either side to reach the start point and to get back down to the cable car level at 1,800 meters.
+Combining elevated scenic viewpoints with daring spirit on one of the largest via Ferrata in the Alpine region, it was a two-kilometre adrenalin challenge that took me through the craggy landscapes and misty blankets of the five mountains that surround Achensee lake: Haidachstellwand, Rosskopf, Spieljoch, Seekarspitze and Hochiss.

 This one-day tour on the Achensee peaks has cemented climbing as my favourite summertime mountain adventure.